D'Arros Island: History

-In August 2012 it was revealed that the island had once more been sold, for US$60 million, to be managed by the Save Our Seas Foundation.
+In August 2012 it was revealed that the island had once more been sold, for US$60 million, to be managed by the Save Our Seas Foundation Foundation.
 In 2014, it was officially designated a nature reserve.

 Geography

 D'Arros Island is located only 2.3 km west of the northern part of St. Joseph Atoll, but it is a separate geographical unit, separated by 60–62 m deep water of a 1 km wide channel, which is deeper than much of the Amirantes Bank.

 The land area of the island occupies 1.71 km2.
 D'Arros Island is an oval-shaped, flat coral sand cay, oriented northeast–southwest, 2 km long and 1 km wide, and nowhere higher than 3 m.

 Coral reefs

 The island stands on a detached patch coral reef similarly orientated, with maximum dimensions of 2.6 km and 1.4 km.
 A shallow sand spit extends 0.2 km northeast from it.
 The island stands on the northern sector of the reef atoll.
 There are drying reef flats 200–370 m wide on its south side, but only a narrow fringing reef about 75 m wide on its north side.